-- 1. Planning Meeting: Early in the spring semester of the academic year prior to the scheduled review, the department chair (and other department members as warranted) should meet with the Senior Associate Dean of the College to discuss the review process, consider preliminary issues of interest to the department, and begin to identify institutional data that can assist the department in their review. - 2.
+- 1. Planning Meeting: In the spring semester of the academic year prior to the scheduled review, the department chair (and other department members as warranted) should meet with the Senior Associate Dean of the College to discuss the review process, consider preliminary issues of interest to the department, and begin to identify institutional data that can assist the department in their review.
+The department chair also should contact the Director of Institutional Research to obtain a copy of the standard Department Dashboard and discuss the different types and sources of data that can be available for the self-study. - 2.
 Proposal: After determining the concerns and opportunities for improvement and development they wish to address, by April 1 of the academic year prior to the scheduled review the department should develop a short proposal with draft focus questions for the review, how it will be conducted (i.e. internal self-study only, bringing outside consultants in, or visiting similar programs), a timeline, and a tentative budget.
 This written proposal is submitted to the Senior Associate Dean of the College for approval. - 3.
 Self-Study: The department will conduct a self-reflective and evaluative self-study designed to critically examine the department for the benefit of the department, the College, and any outside consultants in investigating the focus questions and department plans for future improvements and revisions.
-(This will be a written document and submitted to the Dean's Office prior to consultants arriving on campus.
+(This will be a written document and submitted to the Dean's Office at least three weeks prior to consultants arriving on campus.
 For departments visiting other programs, the self-study may be submitted after site visits, depending on the nature of the review.)
 See following guidelines for more details about the elements of the self-study. - 4.
 Incorporation of materials from outside sources. - a.
 Site visitations: Site visits will generally consist of visits to two-to-three similar or aspirational programs in the GLCA or that are in the geographic region.
 Departments might elect to arrange zoom interviews and discussions with a broader range of similar or aspirational programs.
 The department will compile notes from any site visits.
 These will be incorporated into the department self-study or submitted separately as a summary to the Dean's Office to become part of the department's assessment file.